alexcpn/alexcpn.github.io/html/NN/ml/4_backpropogation.md

 This calculated number signifies how much a small nudge in the weight of a connection changes the output weight.

 Basically this is the **gradient** of the Loss function or Cost function with respect to the weight of the network for a single input output example.
-This is what BackPropogation calculates.Now the defintion of Back Propogation may seem more understandable.
+This is what BackPropagation calculates.Now the definition of Back Propagation may seem more understandable.

-Neurons that fire togehter, wire together.
+Neurons that fire together, wire together.
 This is the sort of adage that is going on behind here.
 Basically the links (which are the weights in a neural network) that are contributing more to the cost,are adjusted more, compared to those that are contributing less.
-Basically like strengthening the links that seem destinied to be wired together, vaguely similar to how bilogical neurons wire together.
+Basically like strengthening the links that seem destined to be wired together, vaguely similar to how biological neurons wire together.

-We now adjust the weights in each layer in propotion to how each layers weight affects the Cost function. (the propotion is what we calcualted by chain rule - by Back Propogation)
+We now adjust the weights in each layer in proportion to how each layers weight affects the Cost function. (the proportion is what we calculated by chain rule - by Back Propagation)

-This adjustment then is calculating the new weight by following the negative of the gradeint of the cost function - basically the gradient descent.
+This adjustment then is calculating the new weight by following the negative of the gradient of the cost function - basically the gradient descent.

 $$